World War Two

 Plenty of flying bombs (V1’s or Doodlebugs) were seen from the village , but only two fell close by.
-One fell on the North side of the big field behind the allotments near the village hall, the other in the field behind Barnett Hill and Wonersh.
-The latter fell before villagers had any warning and, caused much consternation.
-Squadrons of B52 bombers and spitfires would be clearly visible flying over the village heading off to France.
+On 19th July 1944 this is recorded in the Poilice Day book - 03.30 hrs Flying V1 landed behind the Blackheath Fire Station in the copse (near the village hall).
+Slight damage to housing and 1 slight casualty.
+04.00 hrs Flying bomb landed near Tangley Way.
+Slight damage to house and no casualties.
+Squadrons of B52 bombers and spitfires would also often be clearly visible flying over the village heading off to France.

 In 1940, the Government requisitioned the Hallams in Littleford Lane, ‘Cheshunt’ in the centre of the village (for the Adjutant’s HQ) and ’Theobalds’ on the cricket pitch (for other officers’ use), as well as the surrounding heathland, and Blackheath experienced its own mini invasion with the arrival of British troops.

 Village life was continuing despite the hardships of war, but nothing could have prepared the people of Blackheath for such a change in its population.